 Credits Earned as a University Special student at UW–Madison

-No credits from a UW–Madison University Special student career may be applied toward the degree.
+No credits from a UW–Madison University Special student career are allowed to transfer toward the degree.

 Probation